tum-gis/opendrive-ade-citygml4j/README.md

 ## Overview
 *opendrive-ade-citygml4j* is a Java module implementing the conceptual CityGML Application Domain Extension (ADE) model of the [ASAM OpenDRIVE 1.6](https://www.asam.net/standards/detail/opendrive/) standard.
 It is built upon Claus Nagel's development branch of [Open Source Java API for CityGML3.0](https://github.com/citygml4j/citygml4j/tree/citygml3-devel).

+The project serves as a proof of concept as part of an iterative process of bridging the semantic and conceptual differences between the [CityGML3.0](https://docs.ogc.org/is/20-010/20-010.html) standard and the [ASAM OpenDRIVE 1.6](https://www.asam.net/standards/detail/opendrive/) standard.

 ## Module structure
 *opendrive-ade-citygml4j* follows the package structure of the conceptual OpenDRIVE ADE model.
 Additionally, *opendrive-ade-citygml4j* includes as submodule an implementation of the [GML3.3](https://portal.ogc.org/files/?artifact_id=46568) XML schema of the Linear Referencing model, which is defined in the ISO19148 standard.